The Sixth Walker: A Pilgrimage to Everest Base Camp

 Medicine, Mortality and 5,364 Meters

-Our group of five consisted of Dr. Dinesh, Rajesh, Prashanth, Vijay, and myself.
+On paper, our group was five: Dr. Dinesh, Rajesh, Prashanth, Vijay, and myself.
 We set out for Everest Base Camp (EBC) in April 2025.
-But in truth, we were a group of six.
-Guru, our friend, philosopher and photographer, had passed away just months prior.
-His absence was a heavy silence walking beside us.
-It reminded us of the fragility of the life we work so hard to preserve.
+But in reality, we were a group of six.
+Guru – our friend, philosopher, and photographer – had passed away just months prior.
+His absence wasn’t just a void… it was a heavy silence walking right beside us.
+A constant reminder of the fragility we work so hard to preserve in the hospital.

-We took this to heart.
-Before leaving Kathmandu for Lukla, we visited the Pashupatinath temple to seek blessings.
-Later, standing at the trailhead in Lukla, looking up at the Himalayan peaks, I remembered his words again.
+I took that to heart.
+Before leaving Kathmandu, we visited the Pashupatinath temple.
+Later, standing at the trailhead in Lukla, looking up at those massive peaks, I remembered his words.
 I knelt.
-Physically and mentally, I offered a prayer for permission.
-This was not intended to be a conquest.
+Physically and mentally.
+This wasn’t a conquest.
 It was a request for safe passage.

 Physiology and Perseverance